AlexCLeduc/django-data-fetcher/README.md

 ## Shortcuts

-It's extremely common to want to fetch a single object by id or by a parent's foreign key.
+It's extremely common to want to fetch a single object by id, or by a parent's foreign key.
 We provide a few shortcuts for this:

 ```python
 from data_fetcher import AbstractModelByIdFetcher, AbstractChildModelByAttrFetcher